Driving in South Africa

 Driving in South Africa is not more dangerous than driving in many other countries in the world.
 The major roads in South Africa are well maintained and the traffic is quite easy to manage, except that driving at night is definitely more dangerous outside the cities due to stray animals or people walking on the roads or unlit vehicles.

 All main roads and highways are signposted in English and driving outside the main centres is a breeze due to the sparse traffic.
 The road conditions and the general infrastructure in South Africa's cities are comparable to the major cities around the globe.
 However, if you leave the main roads, you will find rough surfaces, dust roads and also lots of roadworks.
 Occasionally you might get stopped at police roadblocks where your licence or car is checked.
-To be up to date about major road closures or roadworks check the official website of the South African National Roads Agency which is updated regularly.

 Driving in the cities like Cape Town or Johannesburg is not really difficult, but you will have to adjust to the South African driving style.
 There are certain rules you have to observe and if you adhere to the local customs, you will quickly drive with the flow.
 Be street smart!